silver2row/motocape/README.md

 Seth

 P.S.
 I think this is all for now!
+Oh and I reviewed this info. from a book.
+I will be posting the exact book later...enjoy!